Only a few days left until the

 The completed Chicone Longhouse at Handsell is the FIRST replica of a native dwelling house built on the Eastern Shore in 200 years!
 As a kick-off for the opening of the completed project, there will be a party with silent auction at Layton’s Chance Winery on Friday, April 25, 6 p.m. – 9 p.m. $10 per person/cash wine bar.
 Proceeds from this event will go to the maintenance of the longhouse and future educational programs there.

-There will be great food by the Handsell “chefs”, some inspired by Native cooking and Entertainment will be provided by DJ Chuckie Love and Ron Warren, Flutist.
-A special array of items to bid on will be featured in the Silent Auction including a professional Custom Ink Drawing of Your Home, native basket, Framed Heron Print, Book on Native Americans, an Antique African Rifle, Indonesian Dinner for 8, hand-crafted mirror and much more.
-Check back later for a more complete list of auction items and other details!
+There will be great food by the Handsell “chefs” and Entertainment will be provided by DJ Chuckie “Love” Warren and Ron Warren, Flutist.
+A special array of items to bid on will be featured in the Silent Auction including: A Weeks Vacation at a Dorchester County Waterfront Home, A Trip to Disney World, Custom Ink Drawing of Your Home, native basket, Framed Heron Print, Book on Native Americans, an Antique African Rifle, Indonesian Dinner for 8, hand-crafted mirror, Chicone Longhouse Framed Collage, Hand-made Woolen Blanket, Antique Oak Hanging Cabinet and much more.
+Don’t miss the chance to bid on these great items!!

 Then on Sunday, April 27, 12 noon-4 p.m. all are welcome to come to Handsell on Indiantown Road north of Vienna to see the completed Chicone Longhouse, hear about the building of the longhouse with over 2000 hours of volunteer time, and then witness life of the native people by living history performer Daniel Firehawk Abbott.
 For a $10 donation, visitors can sample a large plate of native-inspired food and beverages!
 Admission Free and open to the public, (food tent charge).